Reincarnation: Hinduism

 There are internal differences within Hindu traditions on reincarnation and the state of moksha.
 For example, the dualistic devotional traditions such as Madhvacharya's Dvaita Vedanta tradition of Hinduism champion a theistic premise, assert that human soul and Brahman are different, loving devotion to Brahman (god Vishnu in Madhvacharya's theology) is the means to release from Samsara, it is the grace of God which leads to moksha, and spiritual liberation is achievable only in after-life (videhamukti).
 The non-dualistic traditions such as Adi Shankara's Advaita Vedanta tradition of Hinduism champion a monistic premise, asserting that the individual human soul and Brahman are identical, only ignorance, impulsiveness and inertia leads to suffering through Saṃsāra, in reality there are no dualities, meditation and self-knowledge is the path to liberation, the realization that one's soul is identical to Brahman is moksha, and spiritual liberation is achievable in this life (jivanmukti).

-Twentieth-century Indian philosopher Sri Aurobindo said that rebirth was the mechanism of evolution – plants are reborn as animals, which are reborn as humans, gaining intelligence each time.
-He said that this progression was irreversible, and that a human cannot be reborn as an animal.
+Twentieth-century Indian philosopher Sri Aurobindo described rebirth as the necessary machinery of a spiritual evolution, by which the soul evolves from the stage of the plant to the animal and then to the human, growing in consciousness with each step.
+He stated that this evolution is generally irreversible and that the human soul does not regress to the animal stage, though parts of the vital nature may attach themselves to animal forms.